Advances in Equine Orthopedic Therapies

 Dr. McClure received his veterinary degree from Iowa State University in 1990.
 He then completed an internship and surgery residency at Texas A&M. Dr. McClure became certified by the American College of Veterinary Surgeons in 1995 and received his PhD from Texas A&M in 1996.
 He was in private practice in Oklahoma then returned to university practice at Purdue University.
 Dr. McClure was at Iowa State University from 2000 to 2016 specializing in equine lameness and surgery.
 He then returned to private practice and established Midwest Equine, a surgery and sports medicine facility in Central Iowa.
 Dr. McClure became an American College of Veterinary Sports Medicine and Rehabilitation diplomate in 2015.
 He has published many peer review articles and has presented scientific and continuing education seminars nationally and internationally.

 More InfoDr.
-Lauren Schnabel is a Professor of Equine Orthopedic Surgery at NC State University as well as PI of the Schnabel Laboratory, Director of the NIH-funded Comparative Medicine and Translational Research Training Program (T32), and Associate Director of the Comparative Medicine Institute.
+Lauren Schnabel is a Professor of Equine Orthopedic Surgery at North Carolina State University.
+She is also the Director of the CMTRTP NIH T32 Graduate Student Training Program and an Associate Director of the Comparative Medicine Institute.
 She completed her DVM, surgery residency, and PhD at Cornell University and her internship at Rood & Riddle Equine Hospital.
-She is board certified as a Diplomate of the American College of Veterinary Surgeons as well as a Diplomate of the American College of Veterinary Sports Medicine and Rehabilitation.
-Both her clinical and research work are focused on the treatment of musculoskeletal injuries and advancing equine rehabilitation protocols.
-In 2019, Dr. Schnabel was named an NC State University Faculty Scholar for her success in clinical work, research, teaching, mentorship, and community outreach efforts.
-In 2020, Dr. Schnabel was awarded the Zoetis Award for Veterinary Research Excellence and in 2025 she received the Ruth L. & Ned E. Huffman Leadership Award
+She is board certified as a Diplomate of the American College of Veterinary Surgeons (LA) as well as a Diplomate of the American College of Veterinary Sports Medicine and Rehabilitation (Equine).
+Dr. Schnabel’s research and clinical work are focused on the treatment of musculoskeletal injuries and diseases as well as advancing rehabilitation protocols.
+She has mentored 11 ACVS residents, 4 ACVSMR residents, and over 25 interns in the hospital as well as 9 PhD students, 2 post-docs, 1 MS student, over 25 veterinary students, and over 40 undergraduate students in her laboratory.
+She has published over 90 peer-reviewed publications, given over 150 invited presentations (clinical and research) nationally and internationally, and has received external and internal funding for her research work totaling over 12 million dollars.
+In 2019, Dr. Schnabel was named an NC State University Faculty Scholar for success in her clinical work, research, teaching, mentorship, and community outreach efforts.
+In 2021, she received the Zoetis Award for Veterinary Research Excellence and in 2025 she received the Ruth L. and Ned E. Hoffman Leadership Award.
+Most recently in 2026, Dr. Schnabel was elected for the ACVSMR 4-year term presidential pathway starting as Vice President currently, followed by President-Elect, President, and Immediate Past President.

 More InfoVeterinary Student